schigh/circuit/README.md

 > :warning: Breaker boxes **must** be created with `NewBreakerBox`.
 Creating a
 > breaker box any other way will cause your program to panic.

-Listening for state changes is the same as it is for individual circuit breakers.
-`BreakerBox` also has a `StateChange()` function to expose the state change channel:
+A breaker box exposes a read-only channel of `BreakerState` structs, just like a `Breaker` does.
+If you're using the breaker box, you _don't_ want to listen for state changes on individual circuit breakers.
+All circuit breaker state changes are funneled to the box state change channel, accessible via `StateChange()`:

 ```go
 changeChan := box.StateChange()